-Steps to Take Following an Accident on Holiday
+What Steps Should I Take After an Accident on Holiday?

 Collecting evidence immediately after your holiday accident can help your compensation claim proceed more swiftly.
 If possible, you should:

-Be wary of accepting any offers of compensation from your tour operator until you’ve received legal advice.
-In our experience, the compensation settlements offered by tour operators are often much lower than what claimants are actually entitled to receive.
+We wouldn’t recommend accepting any offers of compensation from your tour operator until you’ve received legal advice.
+In our experience, compensation settlements offered by tour operators are often much lower than what claimants are actually entitled to.

-If you accept a compensation offer and subsequently find out that you could have received a much higher amount, you won’t be able to make a new claim.
+If you accept a compensation offer and later find out that you could have received a much higher amount, you won’t be able to make a new claim.

 If we take on your case, we’ll gather all available evidence, such as photos of the scene of the accident, correspondence between you and the tour operator and an independent medical report, to calculate how much compensation you could be paid.